-Executive Order Goals and Objectives
+In alignment with the California State University System Executive Order on GE:

-Executive Order 595 requires a minimum of three semester units in study designed to equip human beings for lifelong understanding and development of themselves as integrated physiological and psychological entities.
-Instruction approved for fulfillment of this requirement should facilitate understanding of the human being as an integrated physiological, social and psychological organism.
-Courses developed to meet this requirement are intended to include selective consideration of such matters as human behavior, sexuality, nutrition, health, stress, key relationships of humankind to the social and physical environment, and implications of death and dying.
-Physical activity could be included, provided that it is an integral part of the study described herein.
+a minimum of three semester units or four quarter units in study designed to equip learners for lifelong understanding and development of themselves as integrated physiological, social, and psychological beings.

+Student learning in this area shall include selective consideration of content such as human behavior, sexuality, nutrition, physical and mental health, stress management, financial literacy, social relationships and relationships with the environment, as well as implications of death and dying and avenues for lifelong learning.
+Physical activity may be included, provided that it is an integral part of the study elements described herein.
-All courses must, in addition to giving significant attention to a number of the issues or aspects of living mentioned in the area objectives and specifications, observe the appropriate subarea specifications and purpose.

-Purpose:
+Area E Student Learning Outcomes

+Upon completion of an Area E course (lifelong learning and self-development), a student will be able to:

+Explain how, during the course of a lifetime, humans are physiologically, socially, and psychologically integrated.

+Explain, model, or practice activities, skills, and behavior that promote lifelong learning and development.

+Specifications

-To equip human beings for lifelong understanding and development of themselves as integrated physiological and psychological entities.
+To equip human beings for lifelong understanding and development of themselves as integrated physiological, social and psychological entities.

-Specifications:

-Courses in Lifelong Understanding and Self-Development must promote:

-An understanding of linkages among the physiological, sociological and psychological functions of the topics addressed in the course; and either

-An understanding of changes in the above functions during the lifespan of the individual; or

-Experiences which integrate activity and theory to heighten the student’s awareness and understanding of life-long potentials for creativity and growth which may include alternative methods (such as non-verbal, non-linear, kinesthetic) of perception, learning, and problem solving.

-Note: Course content must give significant attention to a number of the issues or aspects of living mentioned above.
-“Selective consideration” as used in the objective statement should be construed as meaning giving significant attention to a significant number of the issues or aspects of living mentioned in the area goals, objectives or specifications.
-The language of the objective statement makes clear that physical activity or skills acquisition alone cannot meet this requirement.
-Thus such content should be integrated into courses with broader purpose or the amount of such credit applicable to the requirement should be limited.
+physical activity or skills acquisition alone cannot meet this requirement. such content should be integrated into courses with broader purpose or the amount of such credit applicable to the requirement should be limited.